trenddreamer/TaxCalculatorV2/README.md

 You can test the API via swagger on the backend with integrated Bearer Token Authentication.

-A default user is created for you with username: admin and password: admin A test user is also added who does not have the admin role required to calculate tax.
+A default user is created for you with username: admin and password: admin and a test user is also added who does not have the admin role required to calculate tax.
 If you register a user they will get the admin role automatically.

 I have a BaseUrl class in TaxCalculator.Web which stores the APIBaseURL